alisdt/tobii-pro-sdk-opensesame-example/README.md

 **You may not need this for your experiment if support for the Tobii Pro SDK has been added to PyGaze and OpenSesame, check first!**

+If you want to write any output variables alongside eyetracker data, add them to the list `cols_results` in the inline code item `set_up_eyetracker_output`.

 This experiment tries to capture loop variables in OpenSesame and write them alongside eyetracking data.
 At present this conflicts with a lock in OpenSesame.
 So do **one** of the following:

 1. If you want to capture loop variables alongside eyetracker output, find these lines in var_store.py in your copy of OpenSesame: